kAmpesinx/hi-world/README.md

 # On the table
-Task in mind - in process
+Tasks in mind - in process